schwarzlichtbezirk/joint/README.md

 # Joint

-Provides a single interface to get access to files in ISO-9660 images, FTP-servers, SFTP-servers, WebDAV-servers.
+Provides single interface to get access to files in ISO-9660 images, FTP-servers, SFTP-servers, WebDAV-servers.
 Contains cache with reusable connections to endpoints.

+## Goals

+You can read the contents of a folder on an FTP-server either sequentially through one connection, but then this will take a lot of time, or by opening multiple connections, in which case too many connections will be opened for multiple requests.
+This library uses joints, which hold the connection to the FTP-server after reading a file, or some kind of access, after closing the file, they are placed into the cache, and can be reused later.
+If the connection has not been used for a certain time, it is reset.

 ## Examples